msu-cmse-courses/cmse495-SS24/0417-ASSIGNMENT_Draft_Final_Presentaiton.md

 # Project Final Presentation Video

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/2b/Movie_-_The_Noun_Project.svg/1024px-Movie_-_The_Noun_Project.svg.png"  width="50%" alt="Logo representing video recording">

-Traditional science is grounded in concepts of peer review and open sharing.
-What is the point in discovering how the works and not sharing it with others?
-As scientists it is important to communicate what you create and discover to a wide audience in a variety of formate.

-Please create and submit a 5-10 minute video (maximum 15 minutes) about your project.
+For this assignment you and your team will create and submit a 5-10 minute video (maximum 15 minutes) about your project.
 Tap into your own creativity.
 Make something you are proud of and would want to post on-line or include in a presentation.
-More and more conferences are moving to video submissions so this is the time to learn the tools and share your research.

 ## Project Steps